 - Make responsible use of all the fixtures and fittings of the property.
 For example, if you put the wrong kind of garbage into a waste disposal unit and damaging it.

 If you believe that your landlord is making you perform repairs and maintenance on your property that you are not obligated to do, then contact Accident Claims UK on the number at the bottom of this page, and we will give some free legal advice on who’s responsibility the specific maintenance is.
 And this could determine what compensation for housing disrepair you could claim for.

 What Steps Should I Take If My Landlord Is Not Repairing My Property?

-As can be seen from the graph below, there are many rental properties that are in a state of disrepair.
-This means that compensation claims for housing disrepair are fairly common, and there is a proven process for making them in the most effective manner.
+As can be seen from the graph below, there are many rental properties in a disrepair state.
+This means that compensation claims for housing disrepair are fairly common, and there is a proven process for making them most effectively.

 Before diving in and making a housing disrepair compensation claim against your landlord, whether you are a housing association tenant with one of the local authorities, or you’re a private tenant, it is advisable to give your landlord a chance to make the required repairs.
 It could be that there are real extenuating circumstances that are preventing the repair being done.
 A good approach would be to take the steps below:

 - Inform your landlord verbally of the required repairs or maintenance and give them a week to two to arrange things.

-- If the verbal request has not worked, follow up with a written request for the repairs to be made, and also ask for a date that the repairs will be completed by.
+- If the verbal request has not worked, follow up with a written right for the repairs to be made and ask for a date that the repairs will be completed.

 - If the repairs are urgent, and the fact they have not been carried out is either dangerous or cause a health hazard, you can contact your local council, who have legal leverage over your landlord and can request he has the work carried out.